brunopk/sc-rpi/doc/commands.md

 ## turn_on

-What it does: turns on specific sections or the whole strip
+Turn on specific sections or the whole strip

 ### Example 1